 ED JOHNSON TRIAL AND APPEALS

 The Johnson trial opened on Tuesday, February 6.
 The first prosecution witness was Nevada Taylor.
 Taylor described the attack and identified the leather strap used by her assailant.
 Prosecutor Whitaker then asked Taylor if the man who attacked her was present in the courtroom.
 "I believe he is the man," said Taylor, pointing to Ed Johnson.
 After testimony was given by the doctor who examined Taylor, Whitaker called Will Hixon to the stand.
 Hixon told jurors that he "saw the defendant with a strap in his hand...near the scene of the crime."
 Hixon claimed Johnson's face was illuminated by two electric cars passing Cemetery Station: "I saw his face well and could not be mistaken in it."
 Sheriff Shipp testified next, recounting his investigation and the events leading to Johnson's arrest.
-Shipp testified that at the sheriff's office in Nashville, Johnson "raised his voice to a higher pitch" in attempt to prevent Taylor from identifying her as the attacker.
+Shipp testified that at the sheriff's office in Nashville, Johnson "raised his voice to a higher pitch" in attempt to prevent Taylor from identifying him as the attacker.
 Two of Shipp's deputies were called for brief testimony, then Whitaker announced, "The state rests."

 The first witness for the defense was Ed Johnson.
 Speaking in "a strange voice," grasping the arms of the witness chair with his hands, Johnson strongly denied having attacked Nevada Taylor.
 Johnson said he spent the evening of January 23 working as a pool room porter at the Last Chance Saloon, arriving around 4:30 and staying until about 10:00.
 Thirteen witnesses followed Johnson to the stand, each swearing that he had seen Johnson at the Last Chance around the time he was allegedly in a cemetery raping Nevada Taylor.
 Then the defense moved on to an attack on the credibility of Will Hixon.
 Harvey McConnell, described by papers as a respected "old-time Negro," testified that two days after the rape, Hixon had asked him about a black man doing some roofing work at a church in St. Elmo.
 McConnell said Hixon asked him the man's name.
 When McConnell told him the man was Ed Johnson, Hixon asked him for a physical description of Johnson.
 Lewis Shepherd then called his co-counsel, W. G. M. Thomas, to the stand to recount a meeting he arranged between Hixon and McConnell.
 According to Thomas, when McConnell "repeated the same story we heard here today" to Hixon, Hixon "hung his head very low" and uttered no word of denial.